viiiprock/Create-react-app-production-deployment-on-Ubuntu-server/README.md

 }
 ```

-**TL;DR** You can add proxy as `0.0.0.0:5000` if you get proxy notification in your console i you have some custom files in `public` directory need to proxy.
+**TL;DR** You can add proxy as `0.0.0.0:5000` if you get proxy notification in your console if you have any custom file in `public` directory that need to proxy, such as i18n json data.

 Open terminal and run the command like `node server.js`, the app runs on the `localhost:5000` absolutely.